 At the Closing, the Company, the Members, the Sponsor, the Members' Representative and certain other parties entered into an Investor Rights Agreement, pursuant to which, among other things, (i) the Registration Rights Agreement were terminated, (ii) the lock-up period set forth in the Investor Rights Agreement superseded the lock-up period set forth in the Insider Letter, (iii) the Company provided certain registration rights for the shares of Class A common stock held by the Members, the Sponsor, and certain other parties, (iv) the Members agreed not to, subject to certain exceptions, transfer, sell, assign or otherwise dispose of the shares of Class A common stock, shares of Class V voting stock and Biote Units held by such Members for six months following the Closing, and the Member Earnout Units until the date such securities have been earned in accordance with the Business Combination Agreement and (v) the Sponsor agreed not to, subject to certain exceptions, transfer, sell, assign or otherwise dispose of its (a) shares of Class A common stock (other than the Sponsor Earnout Shares) for six months following the Closing, (b) Sponsor Earnout Shares until the date such securities have been earned in accordance with the Business Combination Agreement and (c) warrants issued to the Sponsor pursuant to that certain Private Placement Warrants Purchase Agreement, dated March 1, 2021, by and between the Company and the Sponsor, and the underlying shares of Class A common stock, for 30 days following the Closing Date (in each case, as more fully described in the Investor Rights Agreement).
-However, the Company may choose to release one or more Selling Securityholders from the applicable lock-up period, which would allow for earlier sales of shares of Class A Common Stock in the public market.
+However, the Company may choose to release one or more Selling Securityholders from the applicable lock-up period, if the Company decides it is in the best interests of the Company and its stockholders, which would allow for earlier sales of shares of Class A Common Stock in the public market.
+For example, as of July 18, 2022, we have a small public float of approximately 1.2 million shares of Class A common stock.
+We will need to increase our public float in order to comply with Nasdaq listing standards.
+In addition, our small public float could limit the ability of large, institutional investors to invest in our equity, limit our ability to raise additional capital through sales of our Class A common stock and limit the attractiveness of our equity to potential strategic partners.
+For these reasons or other unforeseen developments, we may determine that it in our stockholders' and our best interests to release one or more selling stockholders from their applicable lock-up obligations.
+Please see our risk factor relating to a Nasdaq delisting beginning on page 43 of this prospectus for additional details regarding the listing status of our securities on Nasdaq.